 • Large-scale projects: Long-term initiatives addressing issues in collective mobility based on identified themes.
 These projects run for up to three years with a budget of SEK 3–5 million.

 • Small-scale projects: Fast, focused efforts on specific questions within collective mobility.
 Project duration is 1–1.5 years with a budget of approximately SEK 500,000.
-These opportunities are typically available once a year, with an application deadline of 15 April.
+These opportunities are typically available once a year, with an application deadline of 15 April (15 May year 2026).

 • Strategic projects: Projects that address current issues or develop new knowledge in alternative formats.
 These are initiated by K2’s management team and are not open for general applications.